drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

             <div class="alert alert-info mt-3">
                 <i class="fas fa-lightbulb"></i> <strong>Key Insight:</strong>
                 <p class="mb-0">
-                    When AI models describe their "thought process," they're not reporting on actual reasoning - they're generating text that would be appropriate for a human explaining their reasoning.
-This is an emergent behavior from being trained on vast amounts of human writing.
+                    When AI models describe their "thought process" they're not reporting on actual reasoning - they're generating text that would be appropriate for a human explaining their reasoning.
                 </p>
             </div>
         </div>